RESEARCH STARTER

 Neonatal nursing concentrates on the care of newborn infants who are born prematurely, have certain illnesses at birth, or have developed conditions within the first month of life.
 It is a comparatively new subspecialty in comparison to adult health, midwifery, and other nursing subspecialties.
 Neonatal nurses (registered nurses, or RNs) and neonatal nurse practitioners (NNPs) can be employed in clinics, community-based healthcare settings, hospitals, or neonatal intensive care units (NICUs).
 RNs, NNPs, parents, patients, neonatologists, and other nursing specialists work together closely as a team to attain the most holistic, positive health results for infants.

-An entry-level neonatal nursing expert must be a registered nurse (RN), have completed a four-year bachelor of science in nursing (BSN) degree, and have neonatal resuscitation or neonatal intensive care nursing certification.
+An entry-level neonatal nurse in the United States must be an RN, have completed a four-year bachelor of science in nursing (BSN) degree (although not universally mandatory), and have a certification from the neonatal resuscitation program (although often obtained during the induction and not necessarily a prerequisite).
 Certain hospitals require entry-level neonatal nurses to fulfill a minimum number of years of clinical experience as part of the job requirements.
-On the other hand, neonatal nurse practitioners must have received a master of science in nursing (MSN) degree or a two-year advanced practice neonatal nursing (APNN) in conjunction with an NP or clinical nurse specialist (CNS) license.
-All neonatal nurses must be certified by their respective state nursing boards or have certification from a national agency, such as the National Certification Corporation.
+On the other hand, NNPs must have received a master of science in nursing (MSN) degree, with some programs now requiring or preferring a Doctor of Nursing Practice (DNP) specializing in neonatology, in conjunction with an advanced practice registered nurse (APRN) or clinical nurse specialist (CNS) license.
+Usually, admission to these programs requires at least 1–2 years of experience as an RN in a high-acuity NICU.
+All neonatal nurses must be certified by their respective state nursing boards, with NNPs additionally requiring certification from a national agency, such as the Neonatal Nurse Practitioner Board Certification (NNP-BC) through the National Certification Corporation.

-Neonatal nurses are assigned to either a level II or level III healthcare unit.
+Neonatal nurses may work in Level I well-newborn nurseries and in Level II, III, or IV neonatal care units, depending on patient needs and the facility’s capabilities.
 Level I nurseries are designated for healthy infants and require minimal nursing care, given that mothers and infants tend to stay in the same room and are only in the hospital for a few days.
 Level II or intermediate care nursing focuses on premature and ill infants who require continuous care and assistance such as auxiliary oxygen sources, intravenous therapy, and specialized feeding.
-Level III nurses work with infants who have more serious illnesses and are placed in the NICU within the first twenty-eight days after birth.
+Level III neonatal nurses work with infants who have more serious illnesses and are placed in the NICU within the first twenty-eight days after birth.
 Level III units are closely attached to surgical units and are part of large general hospitals or children’s hospitals.
 Level III neonatal nurses must constantly supervise infants’ ventilators and incubators, as well as educate parents and family members regarding an infant’s health and care requirements.
+Level IV units provide the highest level of neonatal care, including complex surgical interventions.

 Impact